 The leadership, management and military studies (LMMS) requirement may be satisfied by applying professional military education, civilian courses accepted in transfer and/or by testing credit.
-However, the preferred method of completing leadership, management and military studies is through attending an airman leadership school, the NCO academy and/or the Air Force Senior NCO Academy.
+However, the preferred method of fulfilling the LMMS requirement is through attending an airman leadership school, the NCO academy and/or the Air Force Senior NCO Academy.